Alcohol Rehab in Fairfield County, CT

 • Treatment for alcohol use

-Midwestern Connecticut Council On Alcoholism Inc/latino Outreach is an inpatient alcohol rehabilitation center in Fairfield County, Connecticut, 06810 zip code.
+Mcca Mcdonough House/intensive Residential is an inpatient alcohol rehabilitation center in Fairfield County, CT, 06810 zip code.

 Address: 38 Old Ridgebury Road, Danbury, CT 06810 in Fairfield County